RedHatInsights/quickstarts/docs/quickstarts/README.md

 When your quick start is published in the Hybrid Cloud Console, close your original docs Jira and update any stakeholders about the completed work.

-## Tips for creating quick starts
+## Best practices for creating quick starts

+* Length of quick starts:
+  * 3-5 minutes in duration (maximum 10 minutes)
+  * Maximum 5 tasks
+  * 2-7 steps per task (maximum 10 steps)
 * Each step should have a “Check your work” section.

+For more best practices and tips, see:

-* See [Creating quick start tutorials](https://docs.openshift.com/container-platform/4.11/web_console/creating-quick-start-tutorials.html) in the OpenShift documentation for tips and best practices.
+* [Creating quick start tutorials](https://docs.openshift.com/container-platform/4.11/web_console/creating-quick-start-tutorials.html) in the OpenShift documentation
+* [Design guidelines for quick starts](https://www.patternfly.org/v4/extensions/quick-starts/design-guidelines/) in the Patternfly documentation

 ### Useful Markdown snippets